The city of Amsterdam asked for tiles

 Jeanine Verloop made these beautiful drawings that were to be colored in with ballpoint.
 These drawings were then scanned high at 1200dpi to be cut and pasted in Photoshop.
 The files were then send to the boys at Maatwerktegels to undergo the special proces of transfers made with ceramic glaze.

-Commissioned by the city of Amsterdam, build by, skateon.Tiles made at Royal Tichelaar.
-Tile wonderwoman, carin van dongen.
+Commissioned by the city of Amsterdam, skatepark design by Glyberg&Lykke, build by, skateon, tiles from Royal Tichelaar.
+Tile prints by Maatwerktegels and starring Carin van Dongen as Bonnie Tyler.